JuliaGaussianProcesses/ParameterHandling.jl/README.md

 # Gotchas

-1. `flatten(::AbstractFloat)` produces a vector with a single element.
-However, `flatten(::Integer)` produces an empty vector.
-This is because `Integer`s typically don't take part in the kind of optimisation procedures that this package is designed to handle.
+1. `Integer`s typically don't take part in the kind of optimisation procedures that this package is designed to handle.
+Consequently, `flatten(::Integer)` produces an empty vector.